Vigorously Fighting For What Our Clients Deserve

 Filing A Workers’ Compensation Claim In Illinois

 In Illinois, the workers’ compensation benefits system is not based on fault.
-If you are injured while performing work-related duties, you are entitled to compensation through your company’s employer.
+If you are injured while performing work-related duties, you are entitled to compensation through your company’s insurance.
 That said, workers whose injuries were caused by the negligence of entities other than their employers may also file a claim against the responsible party.
 These claims can be filed simultaneously.
 You do not have to choose between one or the other.

 In Illinois, you only have two years from the time you were injured to file a personal injury lawsuit.
 Workers’ compensation cases must be filed within three years of the accident or within two years of the date the worker received his or her last workers’ comp benefits.

-Needless to say, hiring an Illinois construction accident lawyer will make sure that you file within the necessary timeframes while helping you recover physically and financially.
+Needless to say, hiring an Illinois construction accident lawyer will make sure that you file within the necessary time frames while helping you recover physically and financially.

 Determining Liability After A Construction Accident